-Whether it be nature-inspired accessories or extra large windows, today’s home buyers desire a strong relationship between indoor and outdoor spaces.
-With a few simple solutions, Mother Nature can shine throughout.
-Below are some design ideas that can help to promote connectivity from indoor to outdoor space.
+Today’s home buyers crave indoor and outdoor connectivity.
+Whether it be nature-inspired accessories or extra large windows, there are many ways to promote this connection.
+With a few simple design techniques, you can help Mother Nature can shine throughout.
+Below are some design ideas that we have used to promote connectivity from indoor to outdoor spaces.

 Create a Seamless Flow

-Blur the lines between indoor and outdoor spaces by using the same (or similar) flooring material from the inside to the outdoor living areas.
-This creates an uninterrupted path that connects the spaces and visually adds square footage to the home.
+There are a variety of ways to blur the lines between indoor and outdoor spaces.
+One way is to use the same (or similar) flooring material from the inside to the outdoor living areas.
+This creates an uninterrupted path that connects the spaces.
+And as an added bonus, it creates the illusion of added square footage to the home.

 Add Private Living

-Create an additional “room” on your back patio by covering the space and possibly adding cozy seating, a fireplace, an outdoor kitchen, or even a TV.
-Buyers can envision themselves wrapping up the day with a glass of wine on the patio or going from the grill to a large patio table while entertaining.
+Create an additional “room” on your back patio by covering the space.
+Consider adding cozy seating, a fireplace, an outdoor kitchen, or even a TV.
+Buyers can envision themselves wrapping up the day with a glass of wine on the patio.
+Or, going from the grill to a large patio table while entertaining.

 Add Minerals and Natural Materials

-Striking quartz, quartzite or marble in counter tops or accessories can add natural depth, sparkle, and movement to a room.
-Additionally, wood finishes, such as ceiling beams and hardwood flooring, add to the organic feel home buyers are searching for.
+By adding quartz, quartzite, or marble in counter tops or accessories can add natural depth.
+Additionally, wood finishes, such as ceiling beams and hardwood flooring, add to the organic, “natural” feel many home buyers are searching for.

-With a similar design style that continues from the interior to exterior, the feel of additional “liveable” space is achieved.
-No matter the size of the outdoor area, art, accessories and furniture show function and create a strong selling feature.
+Merchandising matters.
+By carefully merchandising a space with a style that continues from the interior to exterior, you can create the feel of additional living space.
+Regardless of the size of the outdoor area, art, accessories, and furniture are a strong selling feature.

-For more design ideas to promote connectivity from indoor to outdoor spaces, and how an interior merchandiser can help, please contact us today.
+For more design ideas on how to promote connectivity from indoor to outdoor spaces, please contact us today.
 And, be sure to follow us on Facebook, LinkedIn, and Instagram for all kinds of creative interior design ideas.